plausible/docs/docs/self-hosting.md

 ## Requirements

 The only thing you need to install Plausible Analytics is a server with Docker installed.
 The server must have a CPU with x86_64 architecture and support for SSE 4.2 instructions.
-We recommend using a minimum of 4GB of RAM but the requirements will depend on your site traffic.
+Plausible Analytics has been shown to work on a server with 2GB of RAM, but the requirements will depend on your site traffic.

 We've tested this on [Digital Ocean](https://m.do.co/c/91569eca0213) (affiliate link) but any hosting provider works.
 If your server doesn't come with Docker pre-installed, you can follow [their docs](https://docs.docker.com/get-docker/) to install it.